-- Brookes Park-This community park is in the southwestern corner of the I-270/Lindbergh Boulevard interchange.
-This area is characterized by the park and adjacent residential areas. - Bellefontaine Conservation Area-The area is in the southeastern corner of the I-270/MO 367 interchange.
+- Brookes Park-This community park is in the southwestern corner of the I-270/Lindbergh Boulevard

+interchange.
+This area is characterized by the park and adjacent residential areas.

+- Bellefontaine Conservation Area-The area is in the southeastern corner of the I-270/MO 367

+interchange.
 The area is predominantly grassland and small ponds.
-The highways are clearly visible in the existing landscape. - 6 Mississippi River-At the eastern end of the study area is the Mississippi River.
-The river is over - 3,000 feet wide at this spot.
+The highways are clearly visible in the existing landscape.

+- Mississippi River-At the eastern end of the study area is the Mississippi River.
+The river is over

+3,000 feet wide at this spot.
 The river is roughly at an elevation 400 feet above mean sea level.
-The river is bordered by a narrow and steep bluff, in some places exceeding 100 feet high. - 9 4.19.3 Visual Resources Impacts - 10 4.19.3.1 No-Build Alternative Impact Summary - 11 The No-Build Alternative would not alter the visual environment within the study area. - 12 4.19.3.2 Build Alternatives Impact Summary
+The river is bordered by a narrow and steep bluff, in some places exceeding 100 feet high.

+- 9 4.19.3 Visual Resources Impacts

+- 10 4.19.3.1 No-Build Alternative Impact Summary

+- 11 The No-Build Alternative would not alter the visual environment within the study area.

+- 12 4.19.3.2 Build Alternatives Impact Summary

-13 Lambert Airport Area
+- 13 Lambert Airport Area

 - 14 Differences among the Reasonable Alternatives, relative to visual impacts, are minimal.
 This subsection

-- summarizes the visual resource impacts that may result from the construction, operation, and maintenanceof the study area.
+- 15 summarizes the visual resource impacts that may result from the construction, operation, and maintenance

+- 16 of the study area.

 - Orientation: Lambert Airport is located across a large area between St. Charles Rock Road and MO 370.

 This area is characterized by a sparse mix of commercial, light industrial, and abandoned residential land uses.

-- 20 Existing Visual
+- uses.Existing Visual

-- Quality/Character: From this
+- 21 Quality/Character: From this

-view (from the Gist Road
+- 22 view (from the Gist Road

-overpass), few airport elements
+- 23 overpass), few airport elements

-are visible.
+- are visible.
 In the background of

-Figure 4-19 is the border fence
+- Figure 4-19 is the border fence

-for the airport.
+- 26 for the airport.
 A few pieces of

-- 27 infrastructure are visible.
+- infrastructure are visible.

 - Proposed Project Features: At

-this location, I-270 work is
+- this location, I-270 work is

-limited to widening (adding
+- 30 limited to widening (adding

-through-lanes).
+- 31 through-lanes).

 - Change to Visual Quality/

-Character: Views to and from
+- 33 Character: Views to and from

-I-270 and Lambert Airport are
+- 34 I-270 and Lambert Airport are

-almost completely obscured by
+- 35 almost completely obscured by

-existing topography.
+- 36 existing topography.

+- Viewer Response: Viewers areextremely limited.